Low Emission Zones (LEZ) in Europe

 LEZs around Europe: Understanding the Different Euro Emissions Standards

-Spain wishes to remove all diesel vehicles from Madrid by 2025.
 There is currently an emergency air pollution scheme operating with a pollution alert system in Madrid.
 If pollution is high, non-residents are banned from parking within the M-30 and speeds will be restricted or controlled on the M-30 and M-40.
-From December 2017 Barcelona will be operating an emergency Low Emission Zone, which will become permanent in 2020.
+Barcelona will be operating an emergency Low Emission Zone, which became permanent in 2020.
 In time stickers will be required and access by older vehicles will be restricted.
+Read our blog Las Zonas de Bajas Emisiones (ZBE) Low Emission Zones in Spain

-There is no national scheme in Italy, but there are 100 locally organised Low Emission Zones across the country.
-In Italy the Low Emission Zones should not be confused with the Zona a Traffico Limitato (ZLT), zones of limited traffic which restricts traffic in 200 cities, often to residents only.
+There is no national scheme in Italy, but there are hundreds of locally organised Low Emission Zones across the country.
+In Italy the Low Emission Zones should not be confused with the Zona a Traffico Limitato (ZLT), zones of limited traffic which restricts traffic in hundreds cities, often to residents only.
 The ZLT zones are indicated by signs and enforced by cameras.
+Often the use of ZLT prevents the need for an aditional LEZ.
 Low Emission Zones vary and can cover large areas, such as the Milan ‘Paw Print’ LEZ.
 This covers Milan up to Como, Varese and Lecco and everything in between.
 The Paw Print LEZ runs from 15 October to 15 April and applies to all diesel vehicles below Euro 3 and all petrol vehicles below Euro 1, which are restricted between 7.30am-7.30pm.
 In an emergency situation, this can be increased to a ban on all vehicles.
 In contrast, the town of Lucca permanently bans all Euro 1 vehicles.
+The Bolzano Zone restricts access for diesel engines Euro 4 and below and requires Italians to display a sticker, but foreign vehicles need to show log books to police if asked.
 Although the restrictions vary between cities, there are no fees to pay or permits to obtain.
 Unless you have a Euro 5 or Euro 6 engine, avoid the centres and use public transport to get in, you’ll probably find this also improves your stress levels!
 However, if you find yourself in the wrong zone, fines vary from €75-€450.

 Image © D66 Utrecht, CC license granted via Flickr.